Gangrel: Independent circuit (2001–present)

-On June 6, 2014, at House of Hardcore 4 Gangrel teamed with Joe Caldo and Hurricane Helms to defeat Vik Dalishus, Bill Carr, and Cerebus in a six-man tag team match.
+On June 6, 2014, at House of Hardcore 4, Gangrel teamed with Joe Caldo and Hurricane Helms to defeat Vik Dalishus, Bill Carr, and Cerebus in a six-man tag team match.
 On June 7, at House of Hardcore 5 Gangrel teamed with Cerebus and Fungus to defeat Vik Dalishus, Dan Barry and Bill Carr in a six-man tag team match.
-On June 14, at House of Hardcore 6 Gangrel teamed with Matt Striker to face Rikishi & X-Pac in a losing effort.
+On June 14, at House of Hardcore 6, Gangrel teamed with Matt Striker to face Rikishi and X-Pac in a losing effort.

 In 2013 and 2014 Gangrel appeared with the West Coast Wrestling Connection based in Portland and Salem, Oregon.
 In 2015, Gangrel appeared for Big Time Wrestling events in Vermont, Maine, and Virginia.
 He also was a featured competitor for the Las Vegas-based Paragon Pro Wrestling.

 On July 18, 2015, in Kitchener, Ontario, Gangrel won the Pure Wrestling Association Ontario championship, defeating EZE Eric Cairnie.
 He lost the championship the next day to "Reckless" Ryan Swift.

 On February 14, 2016, Gangrel appeared for Professional Wrestling Live in Solihull, West Midlands, UK at Kingshurst Labour Club and became the PWL Heavyweight Champion.
-Gangrel successfully defended this title on two occasions, but was defeated by local wrestler Jamie Firkin a.k.a.
-'Johnny Thunder' on February 25, 2016.
+Gangrel successfully defended this title on two occasions, but was defeated by local wrestler Johnny Thunder on February 25, 2016.
 After initially defeating Thunder, a sneak attack enabled Thunder to cash in a guaranteed title match contract he held from a previous Money in the Bank match win.

 Gangrel appeared at Over the Top Wrestling's Eighth Year Anniversary show at The Hangar in Wolverhampton, England on October 28, 2022, where he defeated Mad Kurt.

-Second return to WWE (2004–2007)
+Sporadic WWE appearances (2004, 2007)

-Heath reunited with former Ministry of Darkness member Viscera in 2004, returning as a hired goon of John "Bradshaw" Layfield during a feud with The Undertaker.
+Gangrel reunited with former Ministry of Darkness member Viscera in 2004, returning as a hired goon of John "Bradshaw" Layfield during a feud with The Undertaker.
 They were defeated by The Undertaker on the September 23 episode of SmackDown.
-In 2005, Heath was given another WWE contract and appeared in Ohio Valley Wrestling, the primary developmental territory of WWE.
-He was again released, however, before anything came of it.

-In 2006, Heath was re-signed as a potential for WWE's newest brand, ECW, to appear in a vampire stable with Kevin Thorn and Ariel, but he never appeared.
-At the September 21 Deep South Wrestling (DSW) event, he wrestled Tommy Suede.
-He continued to wrestle in DSW while he waited to be called up to one of the main rosters.
-On January 18, 2007, Gangrel was released from WWE.
-On the 15th Anniversary WWE Raw special on December 10, 2007, Gangrel participated in a 15-man battle royal, but was eliminated by Al Snow.
+On the 15th Anniversary of RAW special on December 10, 2007, Gangrel participated in a 15-man battle royal, but was eliminated by Al Snow.